rjones-lf/iroha/docs/source/getting_started/index.rst

 Creating a Docker Network
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 To operate, Iroha requires a ``PostgreSQL`` database.
-Let's start with creating a Docker network, so containers for Postgres and Iroha can run in the same virtual network and successfully communicate.
+Let's start with creating a Docker network, so containers for Postgres and Iroha can run on the same virtual network and successfully communicate.
 In this guide we will call it ``iroha-network``, but you can use any name.
 In your terminal write following
 command: